Heather1316/heather1316.github.io/README.md

 I love to ***cook***!!
 The kitchen _HAS_ to be my happy place.
 Even though I work at a restaurant _50_ hours out of my week, I still enjoy coming home and creating new dishes for my family to try.
 One of my favorite quotes about cooking is from _Thomas Keller_
 >"_A recipe has no soul. you as the cook must bring soul to the recipe._"

 If I am not in the kitchen or at work, I am attending _Wake Tech_ to get my _AAS_ in _CyberSecurity_.
-Computers have always been an interest of mine, and I am looking to futher my education and explore another interst I have in life besides being at a restaurant.
-Things are definitly interesting since I have not been in a school setting since I graduated _high school_ in **1996**.
+Computers have always been an interest of mine, and I am looking to further my education and explore another interests I have in life besides being in a restaurant.
+Things are very interesting since I have not been in a school setting since I graduated _high school_ in **1996**.
 ### Websites I Recommend
 - [Pinterest](https://www.pinterest.com/) -  I absolutely **_LOVE_** Pinterest.
 I can find new recipes, look for different crafts to do, even find awesome ideas for some new _tattoos_!
 - [Instagram](https://www.instagram.com/) - What can I say about Instagram other than it is **_HOURS_** of entertainment!!
 You can follow your friends and everything they are doing in their life, or watch countless videos that other people, _that you don't know_, post about theirs.